Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A publication with articles and pictures, usually on specific topics.
 **Sentence:** She reads a fashion magazine every month.
 **Conversation:**
-A – What do you like to read?
+A – What do you like to read
 B – I enjoy reading magazines about travel and adventure.

 ### Word: Magnificent